 In the UK, a similarly raucous version by the female singer Georgia Gibbs was released in 1957 before Lewis' version was issued.
 It didn't chart, but Jerry Lee's recording became a huge hit, topping the UK chart and becoming the first Sun Records recording to score there.

-One of the many Rock Stars this influenced was Eric Clapton, who said: "I remember the first Rock & Roll I ever saw on TV was Jerry Lee Lewis doing 'Great Balls of Fire.'
-That threw me - it was like seeing someone from outer space." (thanks, Bertrand - Paris, France)
+One of the many rock stars this influenced was Eric Clapton, who said: "I remember the first Rock & Roll I ever saw on TV was Jerry Lee Lewis doing 'Great Balls of Fire.'
+That threw me - it was like seeing someone from outer space."

 In 1989, Dennis Quaid portrayed Lewis in the movie Great Balls Of Fire, which told the story of his life.